 The Recipe Collection by Gregor Law

 Of course, I immediately jumped to this section as soon as I opened the book.
 I just can’t help myself; I’m a recipe junkie.

 The recipes are an eclectic mix with inspiration taken from all over the world.
 Some are traditional and others are given a bit of a twist, but they all embrace the spirit of neurogastronomy.
 From Chinese mushroom sheng cai bao to Indian ‘Sunday Best’ biryani to Middle Eastern falafel koftas to Italian gnocchi, there’s plenty to excite the tastebuds.

 The recipes will particularly suit adventurous cooks that have just started their journey into plant-based eating.
 But even if you’re an old hand like me, there are plenty of ideas to inspire.
 Now CT is able to eat butter beans, there’s no stopping me and the recipe for gigantes escabeche has me positively drooling.

 To finish, the apple and calvados cranachan sounds like something I’d like to try as does the rhubarb and Indonesian long pepper crumble.
 Rhubarb crumble is hard to beat, but next time I make it, I’m going to have to add some ground Indonesian long peppercorns to the topping.
 And then there’s cherry chocolate cake.
 Well, need I say more?

 What I particularly liked about the book

 The ethos of the book and recipes make a nice change from the new wave of vegan ‘clean eating’ cookbooks.
-Most, but not all, of the recipes are based on traditional dishes from various peasant cultures that have been eaten for a long time.
+Most, but not all, of the recipes are based on traditional dishes from various peasant cultures where they’ve been eaten for a long time.
 It almost seems a little old-fashioned, but in a good way.
 You won’t find how to make vegan “cheese”, “mayonnaise” or scrambled tofu here.
 And the sweet recipes use plain old sugar.

 Don’t get me wrong, I like the new ideas emerging in this fast paced changing world of less meat and dairy, but I also get a bit fed up with bandwagon jumping.
 Most of the ingredients here are easy to find, though I have no idea where you get hold of Indonesian long peppers.